vmware-tanzu-learning/calatrava-tap-workshop/workshop/content/05-installing-tap.md

-It may take a little while for DNS changes to propagate or you may need to flush your DNS cache, but if you wait a few minutes you should then be able to access yoir TAP GUI via the URL shown in the script output, which will be something like:
+It may take a little while for DNS changes to propagate or you may need to flush your DNS cache, but if you wait a few minutes you should then be able to access your TAP GUI via the URL shown in the script output, which will be something like:

 `http://gui.<your-namespace>.calatrava.vmware.com:7000`